Galacsh/nginx-certbot-np/README.md

 ## Structure

-- `conf.d/`: Files to be copied to the `/etc/nginx/conf.d` directory.
+- `conf.d/http-default.conf`: Default config file to handle http requests.
+    - HTTP to HTTPS redirection
+    - Location for ACME challenge
 - `scripts/`: Shell scripts to the nginx server and SSL certificates.
     - `obtain-cert.sh`: Obtain the SSL certificates if they do not exist.
     - `renew-cert.sh`: Tries to renew the SSL certificates every `RETRY_INTERVAL` seconds.